godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 Erasing a scene
 ---------------

-Godot is friends with your filesystem, and will not create extra metadata files, simply use ``rm`` to erase a file.
-Make sure nothing references that scene, or else an error will be thrown upon opening.
+Godot is friends with your filesystem and will not create extra metadata files.
+Simply use ``rm`` to erase a scene file.
+Make sure nothing references that scene or else an error will be thrown upon opening.

 ::